keenanromain/HNJobLocations/README.md

 	-l, --latest		Results from the most recent monthly thread.
 	-p, --pastYear		Results from the past 12 months.
 ```
 The program will write the results to an HTML file in your cloned directory.
-The file is named in snake case after your choosen location keyword (such as `los_angeles.html` or `barcelona.html`).
+The file is named in snake case after your supplied location search term (e.g. `los_angeles.html` or `barcelona.html`).

 ## TODO: